scala/legacy-svn-scala/docs/android-examples/unlocking-android/README.txt

 In the following we describe the build and installation of our Android applications written in Scala (and in Java) using the Apache Ant build tool.
-Note that the description below applies to both the Unix and Windows environments.
+Note that the build instructions below apply to both the Unix and Windows environments.

 All Android examples have been run successfully on the virtual Android device